smudge/decks/railsconf-2022/slides.md

 # Start with the UX

 <!--
-We needed to start with the user experience and work backwards from there.
+...that we needed to start with the user experience and work backwards from there.

-Our first demo environment was built on the faulty assumption that the login page was the right UX, -->
+Our first demo environment was built on the faulty assumption that the login page was the right user experience, -->

 ---